 Retroplayer and input manager

 Retroplayer together with input manager makes controlling Kodi using various remotes or controllers much better and a plug and play experience.
-Not having to thinker finding the correct configurations is something that we all would like and hopefully this achieves this.
+Not having to thinker to get the correct configurations is something that we all would like and hopefully this achieves this.

 Now comes on of the biggest changes over past year.
 The video playback which is of course where Kodi shines.
 Once designed for the old XBOX and old video standards there wasn’t really taken lot in account with future standards and the massive increasement of video resolution and new codecs.
 With future in mind work started to redesign this section and to split it from into its own component to not be hindered with whatever happens in the user interface or other parts.
 Making the sure video gets the highest CPU/GPU priority over anything else happening makes sure you don’t get stuttering video or audio when navigating.
 This sounds so obvious to do however this wasn’t done or even possible in the past.
 Parallel to that, parts are reworked to be a lot more efficient and need way less CPU while gaining quality.
 Higher resolutions like 4K and 8K are also kept in mind next to HDR and new video codecs once they become available.